 Recipe Notes

-To bake from frozen.
+To Bake from Frozen.
 Place frozen dough on a parchment-lined baking sheet and bake as directed.
 Increase baking time to about 15 minutes.